pa2si/my-latin-event/README.md

 To do:

 - set helper functions for at least DayCard component
+- add
 - different menu ui
 - in my event the list shall have a select all button
 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.67

+- in OrganizerCard now we display how many events the organizer has created.
+- also we display now how many days to go to the event in QuickInfoCard

 v 0.1.66